edmundsj/gitNotes/docs/notes_chapter3.rst

 - Merge the develop branch into the master branch once you have a stable codebase and are content with the changes.

 7. Go back to the develop branch, create additional feature branches as needed and continually merge them back into master.

+What the hell is rebasing?
+Why would I ever want to use it instead of merging?
+- Looks like it's a lot cleaner than a merge in the case of when you have one long-lived branch that you are working off of, and then there is some update to that branch and you want to incorporate it.
+- ALso looks like it rewrites history, which from my point of view as an individual developer is not a good idea.
+I'm going to ignore it for now.